Canes for Older Adults

 Two key considerations in fitting a cane are elbow flexion and cane length.
-The elbow should be flexed at about 20 degrees when cane's tip is positioned on the floor, about 6 inches from the lateral edge of the toes.
-A proper cane length is the distance from the floor to the crease of the wrist when the patient's arm is dangling loosely at the patient's side.
+The elbow should be flexed at about 20 degrees when the cane’s tip is positioned on the floor, about 6 inches from the lateral edge of the toes.
+A proper cane length is a distance from the floor to the crease of the wrist when the patient’s arm is dangling loosely at the patient’s side.

 When walking with a cane, it is generally held by the arm on the same side as the patient’s stronger leg.
 Advance the cane simultaneously with the opposite (affected) leg.
 If the patient’s gait is affected bilaterally, then the cane is usually held in the dominant or unaffected upper extremity.

 Canes should be fitted with non-skid rubber tips.
 These tips should be checked frequently and replaced when worn out.
-For walking, the unaffected lower limb should assume the first full weight-bearing step on level surfaces and going up a step.
+For walking, the unaffected lower limb should assume the first full weight-bearing step on level surfaces and go up a step.
 The affected limb should descend a step first, balanced in line with the cane.

 Many patients who use a cane obtain it on their own without professional guidance about the appropriate type, sizing/fitting, and how to use it.
 Patients will benefit when clinicians emphasize the importance of cane use for injury prevention and offer patient education and appropriate referrals to promote personal relevance, proper fitting, and training.
 Maintenance of canes is also important.
 In particular, clinicians should check the tips and height-adjustment screws, as patients should not be putting their weight on an unsteady cane.